Mbed-TLS/mbedtls/README.md

 * CMake 3.20.4 or later.
 * A build system like Make or Ninja for which CMake can generate build files.
 * A C99 toolchain (compiler, linker, archiver).
-We actively test with GCC 5.4, Clang 3.8, Arm Compiler 6, IAR 8 and Visual Studio 2017.
+We actively test with GCC 5.4, Clang 3.8, Arm Compiler 6, IAR 8, and Visual Studio 2017 Compiler.
 More recent versions should work.
 Slightly older versions may work.
-* Python 3.8 to generate the test code.
+* Python 3.8 or later to generate the test code.
 Python is also needed to build the development branch (see next section).
 * Perl to run the tests, and to generate some source files in the development branch.
 * Doxygen 1.8.14 or later (if building the documentation; slightly older versions should work).